A JOYFUL MIND

 A Joyful Mind is a cutting edge film by Yongey Mingyur Rinpoche and filmmaker Paul MacGowan.
 Mingyur Rinpoche is Tibetan Buddhist Meditation Master devoted to making the ancient practice of meditation accessible to the modern world.
 Rinpoche's uncommon approach, also featured in his bestselling books, teaches us how to use the ups and downs of daily life as gateways to greater awakening.
 His continued involvement as a research subject in studies of the neural and physiological effects of meditation features prominently in the film.

 Since A Joyful Mind was released in 2016, it's been seen in gatherings by more than 35,000 people in over 10 countries, and has been translated in five languages.
-A clip from the film has been viewed on YouTube over 1.75 million times, and the full documentary over 130,000 times.

 Your donation will make it possible for us to continue distributing and marketing this film and to have it translated into additional languages so it can reach more people worldwide.